colosseum-wiot/user-documentation/docs/source/container_mgmt/upload_lxc_container.rst

 Prerequisites
 -----------

-In order to access the File Proxy server, users must have already :doc:`Uploaded SSH Public Keys <upload_ssh_keys>`.
+In order to access the File Proxy server, users must have already :doc:`Uploaded SSH Public Keys </getting_started/upload_ssh_keys>`.

 .. note::

-    The user MUST have their ssh client configured per the :doc:`SSH Proxy Setup <ssh_proxy_setup>` instructions.
+    The user MUST have their ssh client configured per the :doc:`SSH Proxy Setup </getting_started/ssh_proxy_setup>` instructions.

 Users are encouraged to verify the container operates appropriately before uploading to the Colosseum.
 At minimum the container must be accessible via SSH to be useful during an interactive session.

-Prior to starting an upload, users should publish and export their local container by following the instructions in :doc:`Prepare a New Container for Upload <prepare_a_new_lxc_container_for_upload>`
+Prior to starting an upload, users should publish and export their local container by following the instructions in :doc:`Prepare a New Container for Upload </container_mgmt/prepare_a_new_lxc_container_for_upload>`

 Uploading an LXC Container to the Colosseum File Proxy Server
 -----------------------------------------------------------